 Exactly one year later to the day, it is both Earth Day and Election Day in Paris, where the French go to the polls following another chilling terrorist attack that boosts the candidacy of far right nationalist candidate Marine Le Pen who would “Make France great again!”

 Here on the other side of the Atlantic and across the world, scientists and supporters of science are casting their votes with their feet, signs, and speeches in the wake of the 2016 American election of a climate change-denying President and Congress unravelling the Paris Accord while concentrating of erection of a border wall.

 The March for Science stands with Albert Einstein.
 “We cannot,” said Einstein, “solve our problems with the same thinking by which we created them.”

-The thinking that has led to our problems includes bad religion, bad scientific, bad politics, and bad economics that ignore reality, bend and shrink reality to the size of the human will to power, and sacrifice creative imagination beyond the boundaries of the thinking that had led to our problems.
+The thinking that has led to our problems includes bad religion, fake science, bad politics, and bad economics that ignore reality, shrink reality to the size of the human will to power, and sacrifice creative imagination beyond the boundaries of worn out thinking.

 Today it will take prayerful people on both sides of the Atlantic to vote for the Earth in whatever way we can.
 Good science, good religion, good politics, and good economics go hand-in-hand.

 On Earth Day 2017 pray for the Earth.
 Pray for yourself, for others, and for all creatures great and small.
 The Planet has no borders.
 It’s all the same house.